odedniv/rspec-document_requests/README.md

 ## Development

+1. Pick an Active Record version to develop against, then export it: `export AR=4.2.6`.
-After checking out the repo, run `bin/setup` to install dependencies.
+2. Run `bin/setup` to install dependencies.
-Then, run `bin/console` for an interactive prompt that will allow you to experiment.
+3. Run `rspec` to run the specs.

 ## Contributing